Frank Foyston

 Frank Corbett "Flash" Foyston (February 2, 1891 – January 19, 1966) was a Canadian professional ice hockey player and coach.
 Foyston was a member of Stanley Cup championship teams three times: with the Toronto Blueshirts in 1914, the Seattle Metropolitans in 1917, and the Victoria Cougars in 1925.
 While with the Metropolitans, he twice led the Pacific Coast Hockey Association (PCHA) in goals.
-His performance in the 1919 Stanley Cup Finals set or tied 7 NHL records that remain unbroken over a century later.
+His performance in the 1919 Stanley Cup Final set or tied 7 NHL records that remain unbroken over a century later.
 After his retirement from playing, Foyston became a minor league head coach.
 He was inducted into the Hockey Hall of Fame in 1958.

 Career

 Early career

 Foyston was born in Minesing, Ontario, in 1891.
 From 1908 to 1910, he played for the Barrie Athletic Club in the OHA Jr. league.
 In 1908–09, he scored 17 goals in 6 games.
 In 1910–11, Foyston played for the Barrie Athletic Club in the OHA Sr. league and scored 14 goals in 6 games.
 The following season, he played for the Toronto Eaton's, scoring 15 goals in 6 games in the regular season and 5 goals in 4 games in the playoffs.
 At the end of the 1911–12 season the Eaton's challenged the Winnipeg Victorias for the Allan Cup, as amateur champions of Canada, but the Toronto club was defeated over two games by an aggregate score of 5–24 (4–8, 1–16), and Foyston went scoreless in the series.